NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 Plugin that overrides material shaders to fade tile geometry in and out as tile LODs change.
 Based on [this Cesium article](https://cesium.com/blog/2022/10/20/smoother-lod-transitions-in-cesium-for-unreal/) on the topic.

+The plugin will dispatch `fade-change`, `fade-start`, and `fade-end` events per tile on the TilesRenderer when the animation updates.
+These events should be used in addition to any others required when performing on-demand rendering.

 ### .fadeDuration

 ```js